 Gion is Kyoto’s geisha district.
 It has held this title for centuries, and you’ll find a lot of traditional architecture and history here.
 You’ll also spot beautiful hostesses in colorful kimonos walking down the wooden Tatsumi Bridge and on the streets.

 Admire the upscale restaurants and boutiques of the unique district.
 Watch one of the traditional Kyomai dances hosted at Gion Corner.
 There’s lots to do here, so be sure to set out a few hours for it.
 Geisha’s are ubiquitous across Japan.
-Therefore you should pop in a for a look when visiting Kyoto.
+This is one of the best things to do in Kyoto.

 Geisha, or Geiko (Kyoto’s dialect, meaning ‘arts child’), entertain in traditional tea houses.
 There are also wooden machiya merchant houses lining the street, close together but stretching far back.